10 Ways on Dealing From Spouse With Mental Illness

 Make everything clear, accept what you have done, and move forward.
 Don’t be judgmental, know everything, then react.

 You can discuss queries about illness, and listen to what your spouse has to say.
 You may not agree with the responses, but you have to understand that your spouse is ill.

-A heating argument can make him/her restless.
-You need to understand him/her, no matter how difficult it becomes.
+A heating argument can make them restless.
+You need to understand them, no matter how difficult it becomes.

 6. Avoid drinking alcohol or taking drugs

 Many couples who face severe marital stress or trauma may start drinking alcohol or taking drugs.
 You and your spouse may also fall into this addiction.